tandysean/nodeAuthServer/README.md

 # nodeAuthServer
 A extensible node authentication service using JSON Web Tokens and BCRYPT that can easily be dropped into any node project.
+Uses MongoDB for persistence.
 Very easily adaptable and very secure.

 Requires you to create a config.js file at root directory level which exports a secret key to Salt the encryption.
 <pre>